-The Staten Island Ferry is free to ride, and while it may not sound like the most exciting activity, it is a unique New York experience that you and your family will enjoy.
-You will have the pleasure of seeing the Statue of Liberty, Governor’s Island, Lower Manhattan, and Brooklyn Heights.
-This trip will give you a new perspective on the city view and allows you to take in many of these famous sights all in one trip.
+The Staten Island Ferry is free to ride, and while it may sound like the least exciting activity, it is a unique New York experience that you and your family will enjoy.
+You will enjoy seeing the Statue of Liberty, Governor’s Island, Lower Manhattan, and Brooklyn Heights.
+This trip will give you a new perspective on the city view and allow you to take in many famous sights in one trip.

-Free Things to Do In NYC At Night
+Free Things to Do In New York City At Night

 16. See Shakespeare in the Park

-Shakespeare in the park is an annual New York tradition for thespians and theater goers that has been going on for over 45 years.
-Hosted at The Delacorte Theater in Central Park, these annual retellings of Shakespearean plays occur at sunset and have been keeping audiences entertained for decades!
-This is an experience you can only get in New York, and it will be sure to be a night you will remember for many years to come.
+Shakespeare in the Park is an annual New York tradition for thespians and theatergoers that has been going on for over 45 years.
+Hosted at The Delacorte Theater in Central Park, these annual retellings of Shakespearean plays occur at sunset and have entertained audiences for decades!
+You can only get this experience in New York, and it will surely be a night you will remember for many years.

 17. Lincoln Center Performances

 The Lincoln Center hosts a variety of free performances that are available to the public.
 Jazz performances are the popular highlight, and many events are hosted weekly in the David Rubenstein Atrium.
-So, if you’re looking for a new way to spend your night in New York City then this would be a nice way to branch out and experience the jazz subculture of the city.
+So, if you’re looking for a new way to spend your night in New York City, then this would be an excellent way to branch out and experience the jazz subculture of the city.

 18. Experience Chelsea’s Art Galleries

 There are several different art galleries located in Chelsea, which are all free to attend.
-They host art nights in the Chelsea neighborhood, which allows visitors to walk and enjoy the different galleries while exploring the local art community.
-These events usually have food and drinks, and are extremely welcoming to those who would like to expand their art knowledge.
+They host art nights in Chelsea, inviting visitors to explore galleries and embrace the local art scene.
+These events usually have food and drinks and welcome those who want to expand their art knowledge.

-While you are in Chelsea be sure to stop by the Chelsea Market for a bite to eat or just to stroll through the market!
+While in Chelsea, be sure to stop by the Chelsea Market for a bite to eat or stroll through the market!

 19. Join Movie Nights at Bryant Park

-A fun summer nightly activity in New York City are the movies at the park, hosted by Bryant Park.
-These showings begin around sunset anywhere from 6:30 to 7:30pm and movie nights are free with events being posted regularly on the Bryant Park website.
-Typically occurring on Monday and Tuesday nights, these movie nights are a great way to spend your evening while enjoying the company of the local community.
-Just remember you cannot bring pets, chairs, tables, or tarps to the Lawn, and it opens at 5pm, so you should definitely arrive early to get a good spot for the films.
+A fun summer nightly activity in New York City is the movies at the park, hosted by Bryant Park.
+Movie showings begin around sunset, usually between 6:30 and 7:30 p.m.
+They’re free and regularly posted on the Bryant Park website.
+These community movie nights, often on Mondays and Tuesdays, are a fantastic way to spend your evening.
+Please note that pets, chairs, tables, or tarps are not allowed on the Lawn.
+The Lawn opens at 5 p.m., so arrive early for a good film-watching spot.

 20. Visit the Brooklyn Museum

 This museum offers free admission days to all visitors, usually on the first Saturday of most every month, aside from January and September.
-The museum has recently expanded their free admissions by now offering this deal on Thursday nights as well.
-This museum is open for free admission on these days from 6pm to 11pm.
+The museum has recently expanded its free admissions by offering this deal on Thursday nights.
+This museum is open for free admission from 6 pm to 11 pm.

 There are so many fun & free things to do in NYC!

-If you are visiting New York City and you need some ideas for activities on a budget then this article will give you every option you need!
-Whether you are traveling with family, looking to visit popular landmarks, or want some ways to fill your evenings with fun then there are multiple choices for you to make your own adventure!
+If you are visiting New York City and need some ideas for activities on a budget, this article will give you every option you need!
+Whether traveling with family or seeking famous landmarks, there are plenty of options to make your adventure unforgettable.
+Plus, you can find numerous ways to fill your evenings with fun.

-If you are a first-time visitor, be sure to take a self-guided walking tour of the world-renowned landmarks or take a ferry ride through the sights.
-If you are an art connoisseur, there are an array of opportunities for you to join any form of art you enjoy, such as sculptures, architecture, paintings, and museum hopping.
-No matter what your personality and interests you can find activities to match with this list, and best of all, they are free!
+If you are a first-time visitor, take a self-guided walking tour of the world-renowned landmarks or take a ferry ride through the sights.
+If you are an art connoisseur, you can join any form of art you enjoy, such as sculptures, architecture, paintings, and museum hopping.
+No matter your personality and interests, you can find activities to match this list, and best of all, they are free!

-Looking for a vacation rental that has easy access to New York City?
+Are you looking for a vacation rental with easy access to New York City?
 Book directly with verified owners on NewYorkRBO – New York Rental By Owner where travelers never pay Booking fees compared to large Online Travel Agencies.
-Save up to 20% in booking fees.
+Save up to 20% on booking fees.

 No Booking Fees!